The gift of a calm mind

 We are extremely used to listening to noise around us and within our own minds.

-Is your train of thought running and repeating what it has heard of or being involved in?
+Is your train of thought running and repeating what it has heard or been involved in?
 What did she say?
 What did he precisely mean?

-If you don't understand something ask right away!
-No matter what you think later you never know what was the other person's intention.
-While you felt bad, she could have meant well.
-While you felt a critical remark, he just provided an alternative solution.
+If you don't understand something, ask right away!
+No matter what you think later, unless you do, you never know what the other person's intention is.

 It is inevitably your own inner reactivity that sets a filter for how you hear things.